Las Meninas: Composition

-Velázquez further emphasises the Infanta by his positioning and lighting of her maids of honour, who are set opposite one another: before and behind the Infanta.
-The maid on the viewer's left is given a brightly lit profile, while her sleeve creates a diagonal.
+Velázquez further emphasises the infanta by his positioning and lighting of her maids of honour, who are set opposite one another: before and behind the infanta.
+The maid on the viewer's left is depicted in a brightly lit profile, while her sleeve forms a diagonal.
 Her opposite figure creates a broader but less defined reflection of her attention, making a diagonal space between them, in which their charge stands protected.
 (Note: "The composition is anchored by the two strong diagonals that intersect at about the spot where the Infanta stands ...")

-A further internal diagonal passes through the space occupied by the Infanta.
+A further internal diagonal passes through the space occupied by the infanta.
 There is a similar connection between the female little person and the figure of Velázquez himself, both of whom look towards the viewer from similar angles, creating a visual tension.
-The face of Velázquez is dimly lit by light that is reflected, rather than direct.
-For this reason his features, though not as sharply defined, are more visible than those of the little person who is much nearer the light source.
-This appearance of a total face, full-on to the viewer, draws the attention, and its importance is marked, tonally, by the contrasting frame of dark hair, the light on the hand and brush, and the skilfully placed triangle of light on the artist's sleeve, pointing directly to the face.
+The face of Velázquez is dimly lit by reflected, rather than direct, light.
+For this reason, his features, though not as sharply defined, are more visible than those of the little person who is much nearer the light source.
+This appearance of a total face, full-on to the viewer, draws attention, and its importance is marked tonally by the contrasting frame of dark hair, the light on the hand and brush, and the skilfully placed triangle of light on the artist's sleeve, pointing directly to the face.

-The mirror is a perfectly defined unbroken pale rectangle within a broad black rectangle.
-A clear geometric shape, like a lit face, draws the attention of the viewer more than a broken geometric shape such as the door, or a shadowed or oblique face such as that of the little person in the foreground or that of the man in the background.
+The mirror is a perfectly defined, unbroken pale rectangle within a broad black rectangle.
+A clear geometric shape, like a lit face, draws the viewer's attention more than a broken geometric shape such as the door, or a shadowed or oblique face such as that of the little person in the foreground or that of the man in the background.
 The viewer cannot distinguish the features of the king and queen, but in the opalescent sheen of the mirror's surface, the glowing ovals are plainly turned directly to the viewer.
 Jonathan Miller pointed out that apart from "adding suggestive gleams at the bevelled edges, the most important way the mirror betrays its identity is by disclosing imagery whose brightness is so inconsistent with the dimness of the surrounding wall that it can only have been borrowed, by reflection, from the strongly illuminated figures of the King and Queen".